-To connect the high speed comparator to the DAC output signals use either the quadrature filtered output configuration (AD9854 only) or the complementary filtered output configuration (both AD9854 and AD9852).
-Follow Step 1 through Step 4 of either the Observing the Filtered IOUT1 and the Filtered IOUT2 section or the Observing the Filtered IOUT1 and the Filtered IOUT1 section.
-Then install a shorting jumper on Pin 1 and Pin 2 (the top two pins) of the 3-pin W2 and W8 headers.

-This step reroutes the filtered signals from the output connectors (J6 and J7) to the 100 Ω configured comparator inputs.
-This sets up the comparator for differential input without affecting the comparator output duty cycle, which should be approximately 50% for the complementary filtered output configuration.
+To connect the high speed comparator to the DAC output signals use either the quadrature filtered output configuration (for AD9854 only) or the complementary filtered output configuration outlined in the previous section (for both the AD9854 and the AD9852).
+Follow Step 1 through Step 4 in either the Observing the Filtered IOUT1 and the Filtered IOUT2 section or the Observing the Filtered IOUT1 and the Filtered $\overline{\rm IOUT1}$ section.
+Then install a shorting jumper on Pin 1 and Pin 2 (top two pins) of the 3-pin W2 and W8 headers.
+This reroutes the filtered signals away from the output connectors (J6 and J7) and to the 100 Ω configured comparator inputs.
+This sets up the comparator for differential input without affecting the comparator output duty cycle, which should be approximately 50% in this configuration.

-The user can change the value of R{SET} Resistor R2 from 3.9 $k\Omega$ to 1.95 $k\Omega$ to receive more robust signals at the comparator inputs.
+The user can change the value of R{SET} Resistor R2 from 3.9 k Ω to 1.95 k Ω to receive more robust signals at the comparator inputs.
 This decreases jitter and extends the operating range of the comparator.
-To implement this change install a shorting jumper at W6, which provides a second 3.9 $k\Omega$ chip resistor (R20) in parallel with that provided by R2.
+To implement this change install a shorting jumper at W6, which provides a second 3.9 k Ω chip resistor (R20) in parallel with that provided by R2.
 This boosts the DAC output current from 10 mA to 20 mA and doubles the peak-to-peak output voltage developed across the loads, thus resulting in more robust signals at the comparator inputs.